How To Test For Candida + Exactly What To Do If You Have It

 A few tests revealed she had candidiasis, a form of yeast-predominant dysbiosis (a gut imbalance between favorable and unfavorable microbes, in this case, an overgrowth of yeast in her gut).
-While about 20 species of Candida yeasts can create problems, the most common is Candida albicans.
-As a medical doctor who specializes in gut health, I see how Candida and yeast overgrowth triggered by things like chronic stress, sugar overload, or antibiotics can contribute to or exacerbate numerous problems including inflammatory bowel diseases and leaky gut.
+While about 20 species of Candida yeasts can create problems, the most common1 is Candida albicans.
+As a medical doctor who specializes in gut health, I see how Candida and yeast overgrowth triggered by things like chronic stress, sugar overload, or antibiotics can contribute to or exacerbate numerous problems including inflammatory bowel diseases2 and leaky gut3.

 Your best protection against yeast overgrowth is a normal acidic stomach pH.
 Unfortunately, many of my patients use acid-blocking medications, have vagal nerve dysfunction, or have an H. pylori infection—all of which make their stomachs less acidic and create fertile ground for problems like candidiasis.